krevis/MIDIApps/Documentation/SysExLibrarian/Source/README.txt

 * HOW TO BUILD
 *

 The projects enclosed are for Xcode 3.1.
-You may be able to use the projects in earlier versions of XCode, but no guarantees.
+You may be able to use the projects in earlier versions of Xcode, but no guarantees.
 (They are supposedly compatible back to Xcode 2.4.)

 Everything is set up to build Universal.
 Intel uses the 10.4 SDK and gcc 4.0.
 PowerPC uses the 10.3.9 SDK and gcc 3.3.
 (Note that 10.3.9 support is optional in Xcode 3; make sure you install it.)